MikeTheSnowman/fortify-sast-keil-mdk-arm/README.md

    `#com.fortify.sca.compilers.armcc  = com.fortify.sca.util.compilers.ArmCcCompiler`

 3. Copy this script (`fsca-translate.ps1`) to the same directory as where the armcc.exe is located.
-Ensure that directory directory has also been added to the system's PATH environment variable.
+Ensure that directory has also been added to the system's PATH environment variable.

 4. Restart uVision.